Special Education Frequently Asked Questions

-Many factors including the applicant’s GPA (undergraduate cumulative average of 3.0 or above desired), recommendations, written statement, and a writing sample are considered in the admissions process.
+Many factors including the applicant’s GPA (undergraduate cumulative average of 3.0 or above desired), GRE or Praxis test scores (for SEL II program), recommendations, written statement, and a writing sample are considered in the admissions process.
 After this initial screening, the most promising applicants are invited to an on-campus interview before the final decisions are made.
 It is recommended students with undergraduate GPA's significantly below the desired level of 3.0 take some graduate courses as non-matriculated students and earn at least a 3.5 GPA in them before applying.

 3. Can I keep my job while in the program?

 Students enrolled in the MS in Special Education – Inclusion, or the MS in Special Education – Inclusion and Special Education programs may complete these programs on a part-time basis, and maintain their employment.
 However, these programs do not lead to certification in special education unless the applicant has initial certification in it upon entry.
 The other programs have field experiences required so working is very difficult.